Basic Information about Lead Air Pollution

 What are the effects of lead on ecosystems?

 Lead is persistent in the environment and can be added to soils and sediments through deposition from sources of lead air pollution.
 Other sources of lead to ecosystems include direct discharge of waste streams to water bodies and mining.
-Elevated lead in the environment can result in decreased growth and reproductive rates in plants and animals, and neurological effects in vertebrates.
+Elevated lead in the environment can result in decreased growth and reproduction in plants and animals, and neurological effects in vertebrates.